 An appeal is a request for the IPA to review a previously made decision related to medical necessity, clinical guidelines, or prior authorization and referral requirements.
 You must receive a notice of denial, or remittance advice before you can submit an appeal.
-Please do not submit your initial claim in the form of an appeal.
-Appeals can take up to 90 days for review and determination.
-Timely filing requirements are not affected or changed by the appeal process or by the appeal outcome.
-If an appeal decision results in approval of payment contingent upon the filing of a corrected claim, the time frame is not automatically extended and will remain consistent with the timely filing provision in the IPA agreement.
+Refer to the Appeals section under Health Services for more information.